heefjones/pass_forward/README.md

 ![](./images/preds.png)
 Each point represents a single player in 2023.
 The distance from the black line is how far off our prediction was.
 Ideally, a perfect model would only have dots on the line.
 Dots above the line are cases in which our model overpredicted the player's performance, and dots below the line are under-predictions.

 Using these first 10 weeks of 2023, our RMSE was __12.16__ and R-Squared was __0.40__.
-You can see in the graph above, Aaron Rodgers was by far our worst prediction. with an error of 38.6.
-It should be noted that he was injured on the 4th play of the 2023 season with a torn achilles, so this point is clearly an outlier.
+You can see in the upper-left portion graph above that Aaron Rodgers was by far our worst prediction, with an error of 38.6.
+It should be noted that he was injured on the 4th play of the 2023 season with a torn achilles, so this data point is clearly an outlier.
 If we drop this point, our RMSE goes from a 12.16 to a __10.92__, and R^2 leaps from a 0.4 to a __0.49__.

 ## Next Steps
 Once the 2023 season is complete, I can re-evaluate the model's performance on the full season.
 Stay tuned for 2024 predictions!